endlessm/kolibri-channel-custom-web-app/README.md

 ### Compiles and minifies for production
 ```
 yarn build
-./scripts/bundle_zip.py
 ```

-Then upload the ZIP to kolibri studio.
+Then upload the ZIP fie created to kolibri studio.

 ### Lints and fixes files
 ```